St Filumena’s Catholic Primary School – Music Curriculum Statement

 Where possible, children will use music technology to compose simple rhythms and melodies.

 · Opportunities will exist for children of all ages to experience learning beyond the classroom.
 This will allow them to enrich their knowledge by, for example, attending performances by professional musicians and participating in school productions as well as cross-Academy performances and County performance initiatives.
-Other opportunities might include visits to concerts, meeting musicians, professional musicians visiting schools to work with pupils, musicians from other schools sharing their expertise with staff and children.
+Other opportunities might include visits to concerts, taking part in weekend orchestra and concerts, meeting musicians, professional musicians visiting schools to work with pupils, musicians from other schools sharing their expertise with staff and children.

 Implementation – How do we translate our vision into practice?